ABOUT ROBIN BENZLE

 Pouring over photographs in National Geographic as a child, I always pictured myself in the photos; hiking those mountains in Switzerland, meeting that African tribesman face to face, touching the walls of that medieval castle in France.
 My wanderlust started at 18, crossing America in a Volkswagen Bug, spending time in Southern California, living in the mountains of Aspen for awhile and finally realizing my youthful dream of crossing the ocean and traveling around Europe for six months.
 Fifty countries later, the wish list is still long, but I’ve had the joy of experiencing such things as being chased by an elephant in South Africa, driving a camel cart in India, drinking the night away with ten Portuguese hunters, meeting a remote Indian tribe in the Ecuadorian Amazon, snorkeling the waters off Belize, Bora Bora and St. Barths, eating borscht in Russia and herring in Denmark, shopping the food markets of France and Italy and millions of other moments that have enriched my life so profoundly.
 When travel is in your blood, somehow it finds you.
 And I have a saying: Travel is one-third anticipation, one-third living the dream, and one-third cherishing memories for a lifetime.

-In my life, food and travel go hand in hand as my two greatest passions…right after my husband Eric, who has always made me feel like a newlywed; my daughter Erin, who lights up my life and many others with her huge heart; my daughter Bailey, who brings laughter to me and the world with her creativity; and her beautiful daughter, Murphy, who makes me smile every single day.
+In my life, food and travel go hand in hand as my two greatest passions…right after my husband Eric, who has always made me feel like a newlywed; my daughter Erin, who lights up my life and many others with her huge heart (along with her wonderful husband Russell); my daughter Bailey, who brings laughter to me and the world with her creativity; and her beautiful daughter, Murphy, who makes me smile every single day.

 - Author, Cooking with Humor.